inet-framework/inet/examples/dhcp/eth/README.txt

 1. WiredNetWithDHCP
 -------------------

-This scenario introduces how DHCP works when multiple hosts and a single DHCP server is present.
+This scenario introduces how DHCP works when multiple hosts and a single DHCP server are present.
+At random startup times, the clients request IP addresses from the server, which serves them from its address pool.

-The server is continuously offering addresses from its pool starting from ipAddressStart in response to each client request.

-client[0], client[1], ..., client[9] get 192.168.1.100, 192.168.1.101,
+client[0], client[1], ..., client[9] receive the addresses 192.168.1.100 through
-,..., 192.168.1.109 addresses respectively, and throughout the simulation they periodically renew their addresses.
+192.168.1.109, respectively.
+The lease time is configured to be relatively low (1000s), causing the clients to periodically renew their addresses.

 2. DHCPWithLifeCycle
 --------------------

 This scenario demonstrates how DHCP works when a client or a server reboots.

+The client starts DHCP initialization at 0.5s, and receives IP address 192.168.1.100 shortly after.

-After rebooting, the client remembers its last assigned IP address and if it has not expired yet, then the client starts up in the INIT-REBOOT state and tries to reallocate this old IP address.
+The client shuts down at 60s and reboots at 70s.
+The behavior implemented in DHCPClient is that the client remembers its last assigned IP address after the reboot, and if the address has not expired yet, then DHCP will start up in the INIT-REBOOT state and trys to reallocate this old IP address.

-Client starts DHCP initialization at 0.5s and gets IP address 192.168.1.100.

-Client shutdowns at 60s and reboots at 70s.
-After rebooting it tries to renew its previously allocated address.
-The client's old lease has not expired yet, since the lease timeout is 150s in this scenario, thus it will sucessfully renew it.
+In this example, the client's old lease has not expired yet (the lease time in this scenario is 150s), thus the client will sucessfully renew it.

-Server shutdowns at 80s and reboots at 90s and looses its lease database.
+The server shuts down at 80s and reboots at 90s, and loses its lease database.
-When client reaches T1 timeout at 145s (T1 = 0.5*leaseTime) tries to
+When client reaches T1 timeout at 145s (T1 = 0.5*leaseTime), it tries to
 extend its current lease.
-This request will be rejected by server because it has no any information about client.
-After this refusal, client restarts the whole DHCP process and asks for a new address.
-Server offers the first address of its pool which is again 192.168.1.100 since there are no other clients in the network.
+This request will be rejected by the server, because it no longer knows about the client.
+After the refusal, the client restarts the whole DHCP process, and asks for a new address.
+The server will offer the first available address from its pool, which is again 192.168.1.100 since there are no other clients in the network.